|Parkinson's Disease Glossary|

 Amygdala: An almond-shaped nucleus located deep in the brain's medial temporal lobe in animals.
 It is involved in fear and anxiety responses, in particular in the formation of memories involving emotion.

-Anticholinergics: A type of medication that interferes with the action of acetylcholine (see above).
+Anticholinergics: A type of medication that interferes with the action of acetylcholine (see above) in order to try and restore the balance between dopamine and acetylcholine.
+They are not recommended for use in the elderly because they can cause confusion.
 Examples include:

 Antagonists: Has the opposite effect from an agonist (see above).
 Antagonists block neurotransmitter receptors.
 Dopamine antagonists can worsen Parkinson's symptoms and can cause drug-induced Parkinsonism.
 Virtually all antipsychotic drugs have dopamine antagonist action.